ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ## Step 5: Deploy the CDK stack
-Run below command to go to the root folder, as you should be on `src` folder due to previous step.
+Run the below command to go to the root folder, as you should be on `src` folder due to the previous step.
 ``bash
 cd..
 ``